 Letter from the

-Because each woman in Alpha Chi is unique and fulfilled in their own way, my sisters have joined for a variety of reasons.
-Many value the emphasis on leadership and campus involvement, others enjoy the academic support and philanthropic opportunities, and still others enjoy the social scene of our sorority.
-While sisters join Alpha Chi for individual and distinctive reasons, they stay for the unique and incredible bond that we share.
+My sisters joined Alpha Chi Omega for varying reasons.
+Many value the emphasis on leadership and involvement on campus, others enjoy the social scene of our sorority, while others joined for the academic support or philanthropy opportunities provided by our sisterhood.
+While we each select Alpha Chi Omega for individual and distinctive reasons, my sisters ultimately stay for the deeply uniting bond that has developed within our sisterhood.
 This bond is characterized by rich passions, a spirit of fearlessness, and an unfailing supply of strength and encouragement.

 VP Chapter Relations and Standards